rangle/redux-beacon/docs/targets/google-tag-manager.md

    [Google Tag Manager container snippet](https://developers.google.com/tag-manager/quickstart) to your site.

-3. Import the target, then provide it when creating the middleware:
+3. Import the target, then provide it when creating middleware or a meta reducer:

     ```js
     import { GoogleTagManager } from 'redux-beacon/targets/google-tag-manager';

-    const analyticsMiddleware = createMiddleware(eventsMap, GoogleTagManager);
+    const middleware = createMiddleware(eventsMap, GoogleTagManager);
+    const metaReducer = createMetaReducer(eventsMap, GoogleTagManager);
     ```

 > **Tip:**